 At this stage your bird is working all of its air sacs and lungs to full capacity just to catch a breath.

-Avian respiratory infections occur more frequently in birds with compromised immune systems or malnutrition.
-For example, a vitamin A deficiency is a very common factor in many respiratory infections.
+Avian respiratory infections occur more frequently in birds with compromised immune systems and malnutrition.
+For example, a vitamin A deficiency is a very common factor in many bird respiratory infections.

 Aspergillus is a common fungal infection or growth that kills thousands of pet birds every year around the world.